NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sleek Reposition.md

 * * *

 While your opponent is still recovering from your prior attack, you snag its armor, clothing, or flesh to move it as you please.
 Make a melee Strike with a finesse weapon or polearm.
 If you hit a target that is your size or smaller, you can automatically [[Actions/Reposition|Reposition]] it, with the same benefits as the Reposition action (including the critical success effect, if your Strike was a critical hit).
 If you used a weapon with reach, use the weapon's reach for this Reposition.
+If you're wielding a polearm, you can ignore Reposition's requirement that you have a hand free.

 This Strike has the following failure effect.